LjyYano/Thinking_in_Java_MindMapping/编程/Spring/最简 Spring IOC 容器源码分析.md

 	if (sharedInstance != null && args == null) {
 		if (logger.isTraceEnabled()) {
 			if (isSingletonCurrentlyInCreation(beanName)) {
-				logger.trace("Returning eagerly cached instance of singleton bean '" + beanName +
-						"' that is not fully initialized yet - a consequence of a circular reference");
+				logger.trace("Returning eagerly cached instance of singleton bean'" + beanName + "'that is not fully initialized yet - a consequence of a circular reference");
 			}
 			else {
-				logger.trace("Returning cached instance of singleton bean '" + beanName + "'");
+				logger.trace("Returning cached instance of singleton bean'" + beanName + "'");
 			}
 		}
 		bean = getObjectForBeanInstance(sharedInstance, name, beanName, null);